Steve King: Elections

-King faced his closest race to date in 2018, receiving 50.4% of the vote to 47% for Democratic nominee J. D. Scholten; Libertarian candidate Charles Aldrich received 2%.
+King received 50.4% of the vote to 47% for Democratic nominee J. D. Scholten; Libertarian candidate Charles Aldrich received 2%.
 King likely prevailed due to Governor Kim Reynolds carrying the district with almost 61 percent of the vote in her bid for a full term.
 Turnout was down from the 2016 election; 370,259 voted in 2016, compared to 313,251 in 2018.

-It was the closest a Democrat has come to winning what is now the 4th since Berkley Bedell left office in what was then the 6th District in 1986.
-That year, Republican Fred Grandy won with only 50.1 percent of the vote.
-Since then, the only other time a Republican has not won election by double digits in this district (which became the 5th in 1993 and the 4th in 2013) was King's 2012 race against Vilsack, which King won by less than 8 percentage points.
+King had the smallest margin of victory in the election since his 2012 race against Vilsack, which King won by less than 8 percentage points.